nextstrain/fauna/RETHINKDB.md

 ## Introduction to Rethinkdb

 [Rethinkdb](https://www.rethinkdb.com/) stores items as JSON documents in a non-relational SQL ([noSQL](https://en.wikipedia.org/wiki/NoSQL)) type database.
 This was useful for nextstrain because

 * The noSQL database model is very flexible so data inserted later can have new information easy included.
 As a result though, more stringent data cleaning and formatting must occur before inserting into the database if you want a certain schema softly enforced.
 * Once it's in the correct format the [rethinkdb python module](https://www.rethinkdb.com/docs/guide/python/) makes it very easy to insert and download JSON documents from the database as python dictionaries.
 * The opensource program [chateau](https://github.com/neumino/chateau) allows for easy visualization and editing of the database.

-## Installation for nextstrain-db
-1. Clone nextstrain-db repository `git clone https://github.com/blab/nextstrain-db.git`
-2. Install correct versions of rethinkdb and chateau from [package.json](package.json) with `sudo npm install -g`
-3. Install correct version of rethinkdb python module `pip install rethinkdb==2.2.0.post2`

 ## Using rethinkdb